UPPAbaby

 UPPAbaby is an American company that designs and manufactures baby strollers, car seats and related accessories.
 The company was founded in 2006 and is based in Hingham, Massachusetts.

 Products

 The company's first product was the Vista stroller, positioned as a mid-priced option between mass market brands and expensive imports.
 Key features of their strollers include one-handed recline, adjustable handlebar heights, and large storage baskets.
 The aluminum frames are designed for a balance of weight and sturdiness.

 History

 After launching in the U.S. and Canada in 2006, UPPAbaby expanded distribution to over 40 countries by 2015.
 Celebrity parents were photographed using UPPAbaby strollers, helping increase brand awareness.
 As of 2022, UPPAbaby has over 175 employees globally and sells products in more than 50 countries.
-The company remains privately held with co-founder Bob Monahan serving as CEO.
+The company remains privately held with co-founder Bob Monahan as CEO.

 In October 2023, it was reported that the company is exploring a sale.